anilhorasan/Manual-Testing-Case-Studies/Green-Kart-Ecommerce-Website/README.md

 # Green Kart Ecommerce Website - Manual Testing 🚀

-Welcome to the **Green Kart Ecommerce Website** testing repository! 🌱🛒 This project is part of my manual testing portfolio and showcases my skills in testing eCommerce websites.
+Welcome to the **Green Kart Ecommerce Website** testing repository! 🌱🛒

 Green Kart is one of the test websites provided in **Rahul Shetty's Software Testing** course, so it is designed with intentional bugs to help testers practice finding and reporting issues.
 This repository contains various testing artifacts to give you a comprehensive view of the testing process.